Will My Visa Overstay Be Waived If I Marry a U.S. Citizen?

 If you are a foreign citizen who is in the United States without permission, having overstayed the time permitted under your visa (as shown on your I-94), you can potentially cure the problem if you enter into a bona fide (real) marriage with a U.S. citizen and then apply for adjustment of status (a green card).

-There are, however three cautions you should be aware of:
+There are, however three major cautions you should be aware of:

-• If you used the visa specifically with the idea of entering the U.S. and getting a green card through marriage, you might be accused of visa fraud and denied the green card as a result.
+• If you used the nonimmigrant visa specifically with the idea of entering the United States and getting a green card through marriage, you might be accused of visa fraud and denied the green card as a result.

-• If you originally entered the U.S. on a K-1 fiancé visa, which was sponsored by a different U.S. citizen than the one you now plan to marry, you cannot stay in the U.S. to adjust status.
+• If you originally entered the U.S. on a K-1 fiancé visa, which was sponsored by a different U.S. citizen than the one you now plan to marry, you cannot stay in the U.S. to adjust status, but would have to leave and attempt consular processing.

 Visa Fraud Problems Related to Intentions Upon U.S. Entry

 What type of visa did you use to enter the United States, and how long ago did you get that visa?
-If, for example, you got an F-1 student visa or H-1B worker visa several years ago and met your spouse while in the United States, you should be fine—no one is likely to accuse you of misusing the visa for a purpose other than its intended one.
+If, for example, you got an F-1 student visa or H-1B worker visa several years ago, complied with the terms of that visa, and happened to meet your spouse while in the United States, you should be fine—no one is likely to accuse you of misusing the visa for a purpose other than its intended one.

 Adjustment of Status Versus Consular Processing

-A foreign citizen who entered the United States with official permission (on a visa, visa waiver, or something similar), and who then marries a U.S. citizen, may file for a green card using the procedure known as adjustment of status, based on being an immediate relative of a U.S. citizen.
+A foreign citizen who entered the United States with official permission (on a visa, the visa waiver program (VWP), or something similar), and who then marries a U.S. citizen, may file for a green card using the procedure known as adjustment of status, based on being an immediate relative of a U.S. citizen.

-Note that a foreign citizen who entered the U.S. illegally, however, is not usually permitted to file for adjustment of status.
+(Note that a foreign citizen who entered the U.S. illegally is not usually permitted to file for adjustment of status.
+Their only choice is consular processing, with the associated inadmissibility problems potentially barring their return for many years.)

 What's so special about adjusting status?
-It protects you from the three- and ten-year inadmissibility bars that are applied to people who have stayed in the U.S. unlawfully for 180 days or more and who then left.
-Only departure from the U.S. and attempted return triggers this bar.
+It protects you from the 3- and 10-year inadmissibility bars that are applied to people who have stayed in the U.S. unlawfully for 180 days or more and who then left.
+Only departure from the United States and attempted return triggers this bar.

 If you were to leave the U.S. after an unlawful stay of 180 days or more, and then attempt to apply for your green card through a U.S. consulate, the consular officer who interviews you about your application might ask to see proof of your location after the time your U.S. permitted stay ran out.
 For details on this process, see What Happens During Consular Processing?

 If the consulate becomes aware of your unlawful stay in the United States, you could possibly apply for a waiver (legal forgiveness), but you'd have to show that refusing to admit you as a U.S. resident would result in extreme hardship to your U.S. citizen or lawfully resident spouse or parent.
 In order to prove extreme hardship, you must provide evidence of hardship with respect to factors such as health, finances, education, personal considerations, and the like.
-This can be difficult to prove.
+This requires attaching a great deal of documentary evidence to the waiver application, and can be difficult to prove.

 Entry on a K-1 Fiancé Visa With Subsequent Marriage to Different U.S. Citizen Petitioner

-There's a major exception to the rule allowing immediate relatives of U.S. citizens who entered the U.S. legally to apply to adjust status in the United States.
-It doesn't work if your entry was on a K-1 fiancé visa, but you didn't marry the fiancé who petitioned you.
+There is a major exception to the rule allowing immediate relatives of U.S. citizens who entered the U.S. legally to apply to adjust status in the United States.
+It doesn't work if your entry to the United States was on a K-1 fiancé visa, but you ended up not marrying the U.S. citizen fiancé who petitioned you.

-Marriage to a different U.S. citizen might still allow you to get a green card someday, but you will have to leave the U.S. first.
-The citizen will then have to file an I-130 petition on your behalf, and you'll need to do your application and interview through a U.S. consulate in your home country.
+Marriage to a different U.S. citizen might still allow you to get a green card someday, but you will have to leave the United States first.
+The U.S. citizen would then have to file an I-130 petition with USCIS on your behalf, and you would need to do your application and interview through a U.S. consulate in your home country.
 Watch out for the inadmissibility bars if you stayed unlawfully in the U.S. for six months or more.

 See a Lawyer

-An experienced immigration attorney can help you confirm your eligibility to adjust status, prepare the paperwork, and otherwise advise you on the best strategy for obtaining a U.S. green card.
+An experienced immigration attorney can help you confirm your eligibility to adjust status in the United States, and can prepare the paperwork and otherwise advise you on the best strategy for obtaining a U.S. green card based on marriage.

 NEED IMMIGRATION HELP ?